 Remember, it is better to collect your money through a series of payments than not to collect it at all.
 It is also better to work with your customers than to alienate them, because their present difficulties may resolve and they may prove to be more reliable in the future.

-Tip for the first inquiry letter: Make a request for prompt payment, and add your willingness to help the customer by offering new terms for repayment.
+Make a request for prompt payment, and add your willingness to help the customer by offering new terms for repayment.

-Tip for the second inquiry letter: Use positive wording, but state firmly that the customer will pay a penalty for continued nonpayment, such as a late fee, a collection fee, or interest on the amount owed.
+Use positive wording, but state firmly that the customer will pay a penalty for continued nonpayment, such as a late fee, a collection fee, or interest on the amount owed.